We recommend you check out BetNow.eu instead.

 That was at the start of July, which means they should’ve been caught up at the start of August.
-But here we are in 2019, and it looks like players are still owed money.
+But here we are, and it looks like players are still owed money.

 Is it because of FutureBet?
 Is RealBet.eu trying to rip you off, or did they just temporarily lose their footing.